johnxu21/emse2021/README.md

 	* The script is also able determine
 * Git integration
 	* Merge/Rebase commits
-	* Cherry-picked commits Ð The source and destination of the cherry-picked commits is also determined.
+	* Cherry-picked commits.
+The source and destination of the cherry-picked commits is also identified.
 * Unique Commits for variant1 and variant2.

 ## How to run